-8 Further investigation and data collection on operational rules, storage control curves for impounded reservoirs and exact intake arrangement details etc. before the next WR&SR Plan.
+No. Recommendation Timescale 8 Further investigation and data collection on operational rules, storage control curves for impounded reservoirs and exact intake arrangement details etc. before the next WR&SR Plan.
 This will further improve the robustness of the Deployable Output assessments.
 5 Years 9 Negotiations with NIEA on possible sustainability reductions due to future revisions to abstraction licences.
 5 Years 10 Revisiting of UKCP18 Climate Change projections which will provide an improved understanding of future hydrological conditions.
 2 Years 11 Revisit Climate Change implications in North and South WRZ's.
 2 Years 12 Ongoing collection of raw water quality to assess impact of gradual pollution on sources.
-Yearly 13 Establish an evidence base for the effectiveness of water saving measures 1-5 years 14 Undertake project level Habitats Regulation Assessments to take account of detailed design and final route or site locations.
-2-5 Years 15 Update Drought Plan following any changes to the water supply infrastructure.
-1-5 Years
+Yearly 13 Establish an evidence base for the effectiveness of water saving measures 1-5 years 14 Consideration will be given to future UK &NI Government strategies e.g. NI Energy Strategy and to linking water and energy efficiency through trials and feedback from other UK water companies.
+1-5 years 15 Undertake project level Habitats Regulation Assessments to take account of detailed design and final route or site locations.
+2-5 Years 16 Update Drought Plan following any changes to the water supply infrastructure.
+1-5 Years 17 The Drought Plan should specify trigger points and when and how measures will be implemented and communicated to consumers.
+Supporting messages should also be developed.
+Yearly 18 Develop engagement and communication plans targetting efficient water use.
+1-5 years 19 Following review of the latest E&W Water Resource Planning Guidance consideration will be given to the commission of an independent audit of Water Resource and Supply Resilience Plan, in line with UK Water Industry process.
+5 Years 20 Work with CCNI to establish a local evidence base including customer research, to assess acceptable customer levels of service.
+5 Years